Top 8 Telemedicine Apps in Singapore (2025)

 Back to top

-The consultation fees of Doctor Anywhere and other telemedicine apps are attractive, but not dramatically cheaper than the rates at private GPs.
+The consultation fees of telemedicine apps are attractive, but not dramatically cheaper than the rates at private GPs.

 However, how much you’ll end up spending is hard to predict, because it depends a lot on your medication.
 You might be prescribed whatever pricey medicine the doctor wants to push.